Francois-Coleongco/BurnerLink/readme.md

 - Optional one-time view (auto-deletes after opening)
 - No user accounts required

+## Coming Soon

+- Messages will be encrypted at rest (password protected messages)

 ## How to use

 Will deploy soon, but in the meantime: